gabeg805/Extensible-Login-Manager/README.md

 persone out there!

 Documentation
 -------------

-Onto the details of the login manager, I wanted to try to make everything as transparent as possible so I included all my source files and separated them by what their function is.
-The bulk of this project is mainly C, but there's some Bash mixed in for initializing the X server and session.
+I wanted to try to make everything as transparent as possible so I included all my source files and separated them by what their function is.
+The bulk of this project is C, but there's some Bash mixed in for initializing the X server and session.
 The C portion is for displaying all the graphical goodies and for authenticating the username/password combination that is entered.
 The way the login manager works is as follows:

     SYSTEM
     ------